Read LabVIEW VIs without installing LabVIEW.

 pip install lvkit

-Then try it on a VI:
+Then try it on a VI — neither needs a primitive mapped first:

-lvkit describe path/to/your.vi --chart
+lvkit describe path/to/your.vi --verbose

 Describe a VI